cheddarmonk/super-duper-hepta-journey/Proposal.md

 ## Development:

 ### Architecture
 For this objective, the idea is to build a functional application that provides a GUI interface with a persistent database.
 To accomplish this, the interface will be built with HTML, CSS and some `JavaScript`.
 Using these technologies allows for rapid Agile development.
 The interface will be simple but intuitive, so the user does not have to learn a process to use the application.
 In addition, the front end application will have `AngularJS` included for data binding,  dependency injection, and elimination  of code duplication.
-All of this happens in the browser which makes `AngularJs`ideal for any dynamic webpage and server technology.
+All of this happens in the browser which makes `AngularJs` ideal for any dynamic webpage and server technology.
+See more of what [`AngularJs`](https://angular.io/) can do
 <p align="center">

 ![pic](https://user-images.githubusercontent.com/54637063/135461849-1f0ee9f2-40b9-4d55-a1d0-4e2372f50fa3.JPG)
 </p>